 Mesothelioma patients in Florida visit H. Lee Moffitt Cancer Center in Tampa to participate in innovative clinical trials and receive multidisciplinary care from a team of mesothelioma doctors.

 Patients also visit Sylvester Comprehensive Cancer Center in Miami to access innovative surgical techniques such as cytoreductive surgery with heated chemotherapy, which is the leading treatment for peritoneal mesothelioma.

 Pleural mesothelioma patients also turn to AdventHealth Celebration, located just south of Orlando, to access robotic surgery.

 Florida residents may need financial assistance to help pay for medical care because mesothelioma treatment is expensive.
 Patients should speak with a Florida mesothelioma lawyer to learn more about legal options for compensation.
 Florida asbestos manufacturers may be liable for your asbestos exposure and held responsible for medical costs related to your diagnosis.

 Florida residents with mesothelioma have several experts in the state to choose from who specialize in treating pleural or peritoneal mesothelioma.

-Tampa is home to Fontaine, a pleural mesothelioma specialist and surgeon at the forefront of mesothelioma treatment and research.
+Dr. Jacques Fontaine, a pleural mesothelioma specialist and surgeon, leads the mesothelioma program at Moffitt Cancer Center in Tampa, Florida.
 The Sylvester Comprehensive Cancer Center in Miami is home to Villamizar.
 Both thoracic surgeons trained under Sugarbaker, the pioneer behind tumor-removing surgery for pleural mesothelioma.

 Sylvester also features Dr. Mecker Moller, a peritoneal mesothelioma specialist who was the first to perform the cytoreduction and heated intraperitoneal chemotherapy (HIPEC) combination in South Florida.